codegangsta/martini-contrib/render/README.md

   Extensions: []string{".tmpl", ".html"}, // Specify extensions to load for templates.
   Funcs: []template.FuncMap{AppHelpers}, // Specify helper function maps for templates to access.
   Delims: render.Delims{"{[{", "}]}"}, // Sets delimiters to the specified strings.
-  Charset: "ISO-8859-1", // Sets encoding for json and html content-types.
-Default is UTF-8.
+  Charset: "UTF-8", // Sets encoding for json and html content-types.
-  DisableCharset: true, // Disables the charset encoding, just outputs the application/json or text/html.
 }))
 // ...
 ~~~